midhunkalarikkal/FullDomain/Notes/html.md

 `favicon`
 =========
   <link rel="icon" type="image/x-icon" href="/images/favicon.ico">
-A favicon image is displayed to the left of the page title in the browser tab, like this
+A favicon image is displayed to the left of the page title in the browser tab

 `Introduction and History`